thatnealpatel/the-invisible-impact/EDU_RSRC.md

 You might be familiar with `Control-S` or `Command-S` for saving documents.
 Basic save operations create lines, not trees.
 You are able to undo and redo, going backwards and forwards respectively, in your document.
 However, this is not always helpful; imagine a situation where Jessica edits something you wrote.
 However, Jessica made a mistake, and you cannot undo her mistake since you did not make it.
 We clearly need a more robust "save" system.

-This is where Git comes in.
 The tree allows you to jump back and forth through time, viewing your project and its state at different points.
 It even allows you to seperate out who did what, when, and why.

 #### Git Workflow